James Barron: Duel between Barron and Decatur

 After being away for six years, Barron finally returned from Copenhagen seeking reinstatement, but he remained controversial and was criticized by some of his fellow officers.
 Commodore Stephen Decatur, a former subordinate, was one of the most vocal.
-Barron became embittered towards Decatur and challenged him to a duel with pistols, which they fought on March 22, 1820.
+Embittered towards Decatur, Barron challenged him to a duel with pistols, which they fought on March 22, 1820.

 Barron's challenge to Decatur occurred during a period when duels between officers were so common that it was creating a shortage of experienced officers, forcing the War Department to threaten to discharge those who attempted to pursue the practice.

-The duel was arranged by Bainbridge with Jesse Elliott in such a way that made the wounding or death of both duelists very likely.
+Bainbridge and Jesse Elliott arranged the duel in such a way that made the wounding or death of both duelists very likely.
 The duelists would be standing face to face in proximity to each other; there would be no back-to-back pacing away and turning to fire, the practice of which often resulted in the missing of one's opponent.
 After taking their places Barron and Decatur were instructed by Bainbridge, "I shall give the word quickly – 'Present, one, two, three' – You are neither to fire before the word 'one', nor after the word 'three'."
-Now in their positions, each duelist raised his pistol, cocked the flintlock and waited for the call where Bainbridge then called out, 'One', Decatur and Barron both firing before the count of 'two'.
+Now in their positions, each duelist raised his pistol, cocked the flintlock and waited for the call.
+When Bainbridge then called out, 'One', Decatur and Barron both fired before the count of 'two'.
 Decatur's shot hit Barron in the lower abdomen and ricocheted into his thigh.
 Barron's shot hit Decatur in the pelvic area, severing arteries.
-Both of the duelists fell almost at the same instant.
-Decatur, mortally wounded and clutching his side, exclaimed, "Oh, Lord, I am a dead man."
-Lying wounded, Commodore Barron proclaimed that the duel was carried out properly and honorably and told Decatur that he forgave him from the bottom of his heart.
+Both duelists fell almost at the same instant.
+Decatur, mortally wounded, clutched his side and exclaimed, "Oh, Lord, I am a dead man."
+Also lying wounded, Commodore Barron proclaimed that the duel was carried out properly and honorably, and told Decatur that he forgave him from the bottom of his heart.
 Decatur died from his wounds at approximately 10:30 pm that night while Barron survived his.

+Personal life

+Barron married Mary Ann Wilson, and they had two daughters.
+His eldest daughter, Jane, married Wilton Hope, and became the mother of lawyer, Confederate officer and poet James Barron Hope, the official poet of the Jamestown 250 celebration, and later first commander of the Pickett-Buchanan camp of the United Confederate veterans.
+In 1830, this man's household included three slaves, one man and two women.